MichaIng/DietPi-Docs/docs/software/system_stats.md

 ## Homer

-Homer is a modern and lighweight dashboard & homepage for your services
+Homer is a modern and lightweight dashboard & homepage for your services

 ![Homer preview screenshot](../assets/images/homer-preview.png){: width="400" height="218" loading="lazy"}